Angela Zhou

 I am an Assistant Professor at USC Marshall Data Sciences and Operations, in the Operations group.

-Previously I was a research fellow at the Simons program on causality, a FODSI postdoc at UC Berkeley, hosted by Bin Yu, and Michael I. Jordan.
+Previously I was a research fellow at the Simons program on causality and a FODSI postdoc at UC Berkeley.
 I obtained my PhD from Cornell University in Operations Research and Information Engineering working with Nathan Kallus at Cornell Tech.
 My work was previously supported on a NDSEG fellowship.

 My research interests are broadly in data-driven decision making under uncertainty, including operations, statistical machine learning, and causal inference, and the interplay of statistics and optimization.